 So, what does that mean?
 That we all give up our i-pads and urban lifestyles and go and live in yurts and commune with nature?

 Actually, that’s probably a very healthy thing to do for a while.
 But it’s deeper than that.
 This is about reclaiming who we are, and what we choose to see.
 It is about discovering a state of Being not a physical location or lifestyle.
 If the new science is correct at the cutting edge of physics, then perhaps such changes can potentially cause ripples throughout the fabric of reality which might lead to a practical application of new ways of living.
 Maybe these new visions can be divorced from the ridiculous, unsustainable and pathological road to hell which characterises the disease of Western culture.
 Can we not collect the building blocks of Western innovation and transmute them into something quite different?
 I think we can.
-But first we must look squarely at the most basic nature of Western – largely Anglo-American – perception has done to an old way of life which could have taught us so much.
+But first we must look squarely at the most basic nature of Western – largely Anglo-American – perception and what it has done to an old way of life which could have taught us so much.
 This “dis-ease” of the West made quick work of subsuming the Ladakhi youth into that same materialist, “little picture” prison, changing their lives forever; first economically, then culturally and finally eroding their living spirituality.
 Their story represents a cautionary tale for us in the West about to embrace the promise of a Brave new SMART society.

 Helena Norberg-Hodge * lived with the Ladakh people for over twenty years documenting her experiences in Ancient Futures: Learning from Ladakh (1991).
 Despite living physically arduous routine of subsistence, she described a people who were, in a word: happy.
-Not in the superficial sense based on what we have or don’t have in any given moment, but from a contentment that sprung from deeply rooted ethical values, grounded in practical needs and sourced from a complex spiritual and artistry of understanding of the interconnection and interrelatedness of all things.
+Not in the superficial sense based on what we have or don’t have in any given moment, but from a contentment that sprung from deeply rooted ethical values, grounded in practical needs and sourced from a complex artistry of spiritual understanding of the interconnection and interrelatedness of all things.
 Buddhist philosophy, in the Ladakhi’s world was the foundation to that inner nourishment and satisfaction that was unalterable.
 At least, until a consumerist culture arrived.

 Norberg-Hodge questions her friend about one of the central elements of Buddhism: the philosophy of sunyata, or emptiness: